Bangor University - North Wales Clinical Psychology Programme

 - External examiners with extensive experience of clinical psychology training programmes play an active role in benchmarking our marking system.

-- Welsh speaking trainees have the option of completing your assignments through the medium of Welsh.
+- Welsh speaking trainees have the option of completing their assignments through the medium of Welsh.
 The programme organises translation services.

 The programme’s expert by experience advisory group was named by its members the ‘People Panel’.
 Established in 2008, the panel aims to enhance trainees’ learning from a service user and carer perspective.